Break-Even Point

 Break-Even Point Formula

-The image below shows the break-even point formula which is fixed costs divided by sales price less the variable costs.
+The image below shows the break-even point formula: fixed costs divided by the sales price minus variable costs.
 The sales price less the variable costs is also called the contribution margin.

-The calculation will give the point of sales where the company breaks even.
+The calculation will determine the point of sale at which the company breaks even.

 Break-Even Point Example